supchyan/lolibar/README.md

 > [!TIP]
 > All mods is highly recommended to be stored in **[Mods](https://github.com/supchyan/lolibar/tree/master/Mods/)** folder.

 The first step of your modding journey - **create a mod class**.
-Let me explain basics on `MyFirstMod.cs` example:
+Let me explain basics on pseudo `MyFirstMod.cs` example:
 ```cs
 namespace LolibarApp.Mods;